columbia/xtern/readme.txt

 our benchmarks.

-3. Configure:
+3. Build llvm.
+Go to directory $XTERN_ROOT, and run:
 > cd $XTERN_ROOT
+> sudo apt-get install dejagnu flex bison
+> ./llvm/build-llvm.sh --optimized
+The "--optimized" flag above is optional, if you are getting performance results, then you need this flag; if you are developing and need debug symbols, then you don't need this flag.
+If you have specified this "--optimized" flag, you need to specify "ENABLE_OPTIMIZED=1" in the following steps, otherwise specify "ENABLE_OPTIMIZED=0".
+This LLVM compilation is only one way work, later if you check out a newer version of xtern, you do not need to rerun this, you only need to redo the Step 5 below.

+4. Config. that's because xtern uses LLVM makefile.common:
+> cd $XTERN_ROOT
 > mkdir -p obj
 > cd obj
-> ../configure
+> ./../configure --with-llvmsrc=$XTERN_ROOT/llvm/llvm-2.7/ \
+  --with-llvmobj=$XTERN_ROOT/llvm/llvm-obj/ \
+  --with-llvmgccdir=$XTERN_ROOT/llvm/install/bin/ \
+  --prefix=$XTERN_ROOT/install

-4. Make.
+5. Make.
 Every time after you 'git pull' xtern, you should go to this directory and make it.
-Always run "make clean" first, and then "make", and then "sudo make install", as show below.
+Always run "make clean" first, and then "make", and then "make install", as show below.
 > cd $XTERN_ROOT/obj
-> make clean
-> make
-> sudo make install
+> make ENABLE_OPTIMIZED=0/1 clean && make ENABLE_OPTIMIZED=0/1 && make ENABLE_OPTIMIZED=0/1 install

-****Testing is no longer accurate, as LLVM has been removed
-5. Test.
+6. Test.
 It may take a few minutes.
 If it all passes, then everything has been installed correctly.
 This step may take a few minutes, depending on hardware speed.
 > cd $XTERN_ROOT/obj
 > make ENABLE_OPTIMIZED=0/1 -C test check